Last updated: 16 April 2026

 Discretionary trusts

-You give the trustees full power to manage your wealth.
-They decide how and when it’s passed on.
+You give the trustees full power to manage your wealth in a discretionary trust.
+They decide how, when, and whether it’s passed on.
 While you can still outline your preferences, trustees don’t have to follow your recommendations.

 Mixed trusts